I, Juan de Pareja: Plot

 During a hunting expedition, Juan saves the king's hound by treating him with herbal medicine.
 Juan gets to know the king's court entertainers, many of whom are dwarves.
 When Bartolomé Esteban Murillo of Seville becomes Diego's apprentice, he treats Juan as a friend.
 During their visits to Church, when Juan declines the Eucharist, Murillo asks what is the matter, and Juan replies he has been feeling guilty about breaking the law and master's trust by painting.
 Murillo does not believe painting to be a sin, but recommends Juan confess to a priest about stealing their master's paints, and that he should wait for an appropriate time to tell his master that he has been painting.

 On Diego and Juan's second visit to Italy, Diego falls ill from seasickness and his hand becomes unsteady; he wonders if he can paint anymore.
 Juan prays for him to get well.
 When Diego is asked to paint a portrait of Pope Innocent X, he paints Juan as practice, and Juan uses the portrait to acquire commissions from other Italian noblemen.
 Returning to Spain, Juan meets Juana de Miranda's new slave named Lolis, whom he finds attractive.

 In one of the routine visits by the king, Juan eventually reveals that he has been painting, but Diego writes a note that makes Juan a free man and his Assistant.
 Juan asks for Lolis' hand in marriage, which prompts Juana to write a similar note freeing Lolis.
 Paquita dies giving birth to her stillborn second child, while Juana dies from an illness two months later.
-Diego paints portraits and settings for the wedding by proxy of the king's sister Infanta Maria Teresa to King Louis XIV of France.
+Diego paints portraits and settings for the wedding by proxy of the king's daughter, Infanta Maria Teresa, to King Louis XIV of France.
 Diego falls ill, and despite recovering briefly, he dies; the king has Juan help him paint a cross on Diego's self-portrait in Las Meninas, posthumously bestowing him the Order of Santiago honor.
 Juan and Lolis return to Seville, where he takes up studio residence with Murillo and their family.